 The Treble Clef Choir

 This distinctive choir of Soprano and Alto singers provides musical leadership at the 5:00 p.m.
-Sunday Mass every other week, provides harmonies for service music sung by the cantor, and prepares separate devotional pieces for special occasions.
+Sunday Mass every other week.
+Choir membership includes adults and youth (age 12 and up) who sing in the treble range.
 Click here to hear the choir sing "What Child" by Paul Lohman.

 The "All Are Welcome" Choir